yankeebobo/statamicthemes.github.io/_articles/2013-08-18-part-3-template-partials-in-the-statarkers-theme-for-statamic.md

 title: "Part 3 - Template Partials In The Statarkers Theme For Statamic"
 layout: post
 date: 2013-08-18
-meta_desc: >
-  Part 3 in the series, this screencast takes you through how the partials work for the Statarkers theme for Statamic.
 author: garethredfern
 categories:
   - videos